jerrsapps1/opssync-frontend/replit.md

 ## Navigation System
 The application features a clean sidebar navigation system with StaffTrak branding and links to Dashboard, Employees, Equipment, Analytics, and Settings pages.
 The layout uses a flex container with the sidebar on the left and main content on the right.
 The main content area preserves the original dashboard functionality including the command bar and three-panel assignment interface.
 The design maintains the original color scheme.

+## White Label Configuration System
+The application includes a comprehensive white label configuration system that allows administrators to customize the branding and appearance.
+The system provides a dedicated admin section in the sidebar with a "White Label Config" page that enables customization of company name, primary/secondary colors, and logo upload.
+The configuration uses dedicated API endpoints (/api/auth/brand-config and /api/logo/upload-url) for managing brand settings and logo uploads to object storage.

 ## Natural Language Command Bar System
 The application features an advanced natural language interface that allows users to interact with StaffTrak using plain English commands.
 The command bar is positioned above the main dashboard and integrates seamlessly with the existing drag-and-drop functionality.